MarketingPip/cemetery_demo-/README.md

 - **Multi-Author Support**: Easily add multiple authors with dedicated pages.
 - **CSV to JSON Conversion**: Convert a CSV file to JSON to integrate external data.
 - **Post Assignment to Authors**: Assign authors to blog posts by referencing their author file.
+- **Category & Tag Support**: Organize posts with categories and tags for easy navigation and filtering.
 - **JSON API Endpoints**: Automatically generate RESTful JSON endpoints for posts, authors, categories, and tags.
+- **Tailwind CSS & PurgeCSS**: Utility-first CSS with minimized output via PurgeCSS for optimal performance.
+- **Webpack**: Bundles and minifies JavaScript, manages Font Awesome, and allows custom entry points.
+- **Font Awesome Support**: Only the icons actually used in your site are included, reducing CSS size.
+- **PWA Support**: Enables offline access and app-like installation for your site.

 ## Example Usage